U.S. Department of Transportation

 scenario used in a human factors study of the diverging diamond interchange.

 The Missouri Department of Transportation (MoDOT) designed and built the Nation’s first double crossover diamond interchange in Springfield, MO, and opened it to traffic in June 2009.
 During the design phase, the Missouri engineers visited the Human Factors Laboratory to virtually drive through a simulated double crossover diamond interchange.
 At the same time, the laboratory’s researchers provided feedback on the details of the MoDOT design.
 The visualization and testing in the driving simulator helped to alleviate safety concerns about the new design.
 The FHWA researchers then created video clips from the simulation scenarios to facilitate outreach to the Missouri public.

 A current study using the simulator examines issues related to driver distraction.
 Researchers are investigating whether advertising on changeable message signs is distracting to drivers.
 Some of the measures used in the study include the number and duration of eye glances to each sign, and whether participants notice a sign telling them to exit the freeway because there is a crash ahead.
 The researchers also want to determine whether there is any correlation between potential distraction from advertising on changeable message signs and safety concerns.
 The study is in the data-collection phase, and the results are expected to take another year.

 A field research vehicle (FRV), an instrumented 2007 sport utility vehicle (SUV), is another tool in use at the Human Factors Laboratory.
-The SUV is outfitted with equipment to record GPS position, vehicle speed, and vehicle acceleration.
+The SUV is outfitted with equipment to record global positioning, vehicle speed, and vehicle acceleration.
 The vehicle also is equipped with a state-of-the-art eye-tracking system that consists of two infrared light sources and three cameras mounted on the dashboard facing the driver.
-These cameras and lights are small and are not attached to the driver in any manner.
+These cameras and lights are small and not attached to the driver in any manner.
 The cameras are synchronized to the light sources and help track the head position and gaze of the driver.